Equally as rare as its parent breeds, if not more, the Blue Blood Cane Corso is undoubtedly the best choice for a companion dog.

 Considering the activity requirements of either parent, your Blue Blood Cane Corso will need a minimum of one hour of stimulating activities every day.

-The dog will do best with access to a secured backyard that does not let it run outside the vicinity of your home.
+The dog will do best with access to a secure backyard that does not let it run outside the vicinity of your home.

 The Blue Blood Cane Corso Health and Conditions